PoPDroid/AndroidPoP/AccAttacks.md

 [![](http://img.youtube.com/vi/7rKeRlfDrkw/0.jpg)](http://www.youtube.com/watch?v=7rKeRlfDrkw "Huobi Withdraw")

+* Attack steps:
-acc service opens huobi 00:04
+** acc service opens huobi 00:04
-clicks on bitcoin wallet  00:07 clicks on withdraw 00:10 populates attackers address 00:10 selects ALL in 'amount' (i.e. empties all available funds) 00:12 clicks on withdraw 00:13 clicks on confirm that you understand danger :) 00:15 asks security page to send out email and SMS codes 00:16 opens Google auth and steals 2fa code 00:18 opens Gmail and steals 2fa code 00:24 opens Messaging app and steals 2FA code 00:25 opens huobi again and populates stolen codes 00:34 confirms transaction 00:37
+** clicks on bitcoin wallet  00:07
+** clicks on withdraw 00:10
+** populates attackers address 00:10
+** selects ALL in 'amount' (i.e. empties all available funds) 00:12 ** clicks on withdraw 00:13
+** clicks on confirm that you understand danger :) 00:15 ** asks security page to send out email and SMS codes 00:16 ** opens Google auth and steals 2fa code 00:18
+** opens Gmail and steals 2fa code 00:24
+** opens Messaging app and steals 2FA code 00:25
+** opens huobi again and populates stolen codes 00:34 ** confirms transaction 00:37
-Tested on
+*Tested on
-Device: Samsung Galaxy S8
+** Device: Samsung Galaxy S8
-Android version: 9
+** Android version: 9
-App version: 6.1.1
+** App version: 6.1.1

 # Coinbase Withdrawal
 Showing how an attack can be launched remotely (integrated in metasploit) and in a covert manner with an overlay when launching - as reported to coinbase